Are you looking for the best possible lashing solution for your application? Our specialists will provide you with customised advice.Contact us now

 Did you know that 0.8 times the load weight pushes in the direction of the driver’s cab during full braking (including downhill) and that half of the load weight pushes in the direction of the drop sides when driving round bends and when starting up?
 Lashing means must hold these forces secure.
 A basic distinction is made between two possible types of lashing: tie-down lashing on the one hand, and direct lashing on the other, which includes diagonal lashing.

 When heavy loads have to be lashed directly, professionals generally tend to use the lashing chain.
-Indeed, modern lashing chains, particularly ones made of high-strength steel, offer unrivalled advantages.
+Modern lashing chains, particularly ones made of high-strength steel, offer unrivalled advantages.
 RUD has carried out pioneering work here and was the first manufacturer in the world to receive the approval stamp D1 for round steel chains of the highest Grade 12 as long ago as in 2007.
-The ICE range was born.
+Thus the ICE product range was born.

 Tie-down lashing is the most common type of lashing for road haulage.
 The reason for this: most loads are so wide that it is only possible to secure them by vertical or slightly inclined tie-down lashing.
 The basic idea behind tie-down lashing is to increase the natural burden by applying pre-tension forces and thus to increase the frictional force which prevents the load from slipping.

 Diagonal lashing, which is a type of direct lashing, should always be used in preference to tie-down lashing, since no special static pre-tensioning forces need to be applied here.
 In contrast to tie-down lashing, the lashing means/lashing points are only subjected to light pre-tensioning.
 The lashing means are only subjected to higher loads if the forces occur as a result of heavy braking, sudden starting or driving round tight bends.

 Find out more about diagonal lashing now